apache/flink-statefun/docs/content/docs/concepts/application-building-blocks.md

 In Stateful Functions, the component that ingests records into the system is called an event ingress.
-This can be anything from a Kafka topic, to a messsage queue, to an http request - anything that can get data into the system and trigger the intitial functions to begin computation.
+This can be anything from a Kafka topic, to a message queue, to an http request - anything that can get data into the system and trigger the initial functions to begin computation.

 ## Stateful Functions